Gwinnett County Wrongful Death Attorney

 The estate claim generally will have five years from the date of death.
 When an accident leads to incompetence in the form of a coma, unconsciousness, or otherwise, the statute of limitations begins when they regain consciousness.

-It is essential that you file your claim on time or you will lose the ability to collect anything in the future.
+It is crucial that you work with a skilled Gwinnett County wrongful death attorney that can file your claim on time or you will lose the ability to collect anything in the future.

 Additionally, it is important to understand that if you accept a settlement, that is all you can possibly collect.
 If it fails to cover a great deal of what you are entitled to, it will be too late.
 Accepting an offer of settlement from an insurance company without speaking to an attorney can put you at risk of being taken advantage of.